 Depending on the season, there is hustle and bustle or just peace and quiet.
 We love this spot at dusk, watching the birds skimming over the lake.

 This cafe bar is cozy and bohemian, with internet access, music, and is part of a hotel with a restaurant too.

 17A on 28th Octobriou Street, Agios Nikolaos

-Crete cafes - sitting directly on Mavros Molos Beach to the west of Kastelli Kissamos town, this cafe is the essence of beachside chill.
+Crete cafes - sitting directly on Mavros Molos Beach to the west of Kastelli Kissamos town, Maria Beach Cafe Bar is the essence of beachside chill.
 Watch the dusk turn the skies all colours from tangerine to indigo and every colour in between in the comfort of this lovely cafe - bar - taverna.
-After an afternoon of beach lounging, try an ice cold frappe or capuccino frappe.
+After an afternoon of beach lounging, try an ice cold frappe or cappuccino frappe.
 In the evening come back and try the seafood, the Kastanakis family will look after you.

 Manolis and Giorgos Polioudakis or Πολιουδακης run The House of Poliou or To Spiti tou Poliou taverna, cafe and heritage museum in the village of Asteri in Rethymnon, Crete.
 This village is on the way to the Arkadi Monastery and the round trip from Rethymnon would be 44 km.

 Make sure you take some time to absorb the history and the stories of Crete while sitting and relaxing in this typical village courtyard or avli, or visit on a Thursday night for some music and dancing.
 See the cafe featured here on the video below.
 Warning - it will make you pack your bags for Kriti!